ivoyager/ivoyager/STYLE_GUIDE.md

 # I, Voyager Style Guide
-We adhear to Godot's [GDScript style guide](https://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_styleguide.html) with a few project-specific changes or additions described here.
+We adhear to Godot's [GDScript style guide](https://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_styleguide.html) with a few changes and additions described here.

 ## Naming conventions

 ### 'IV'-prefixing classes and globals
 All class names and the two autoload/singletons in the core 'ivoyager' submodule are prefixed with 'IV' to avoid name collisions with embedding projects.
 We drop this prefix for the names of files, nodes, variables and dictionary indexes that relate to these classes.

+### Astronomy over code convention, in isolation
+Within certain functions we favor standard orbital mechanics symbols over code convention.
+For example, in orbit calculations: `var e: float` for eccentricity and `var E: float` for eccentric anomaly.
+Avoid this for class properties and methods.

 ### Static classes assigned to const
 Use lower case for local assignment of static classes to constants: